The Viral Fever: Yeh Meri Family (2018)

 Yeh Meri Family is a mini-series released by TVF.
 It is about a nuclear-middle-class family living in the height of fad of the 1990s.
 The story revolves around a 13-year-old boy who is average at academics and is constantly being bullied and blackmailed by his elder brother.
 It is a mixture of the drama and thrills of being a teenager.

-Awkward Conversations With Parents (2018)

-Awkward Conversations With Parents is a six-episode series produced by The Screen Patti.
-The story is about a modern-boy named Ishan and his down-to-earth, ritual parents.
-Ishan is in his late teens; a year before he leaves the home for college.
-He and his parents are involved in strange talks about absurd topics revolving around the desires of a growing-into-an-adult boy.
-The series involves various absurd topics such as condoms, wet dreams, etc.

-College Romance (2018–2023)

-College Romance is a 5-episode series by TVF sister channel The Timeliners about three best friends looking for love, laughs and some lifelong memories while attending college together.
-A second season was released in 2021 which revolves around the problems they are facing in their relationships, friendships, etc.

 ImMature (2018)

 ImMature is a TVF original released in 2019.
 It stars Omkar Kulkarni, Rashmi Agdekar, Chinmay Chandranushush and Visshesh Tiwari in the lead roles.
 The show follows a one-conflict-per-episode format that ties into the protagonist Dhruv's larger quest to befriend his love interest Chhavi.

-TVF Insiders (2019)

-TVF Insiders is an experimental psychological thriller web series based on the life of 4 teenagers who unwilling meet each other every Saturday.
-The storyline of this show is based on the absurd imagination of all four characters.

-It features Omkar Kulkarni (Of ImMature fame), Himika Bose, Ritviq Joshi and Arnav Bhasin in the lead role.

-The show is co Written and directed by Pranav Bhasin.
-The music and background score is composed by Achint Thakkar (who composed the Scam 1992 theme song).

-The show is streaming on MX player and TVF Play app.

-Kota Factory (2019)
+Kota Factory (2019-present)

 Kota Factory is a TVF original released in 2019.
 The series moves around the IIT and Medical entrance coaching industry of Kota, a small town in Rajasthan state of India.
 It focuses on the life of Vaibhav, who leaves his home town and arrives in Kota to pursue coaching for the preparation of IIT Exam.
 The series portrays the life of an IIT aspirant during his preparation phase, and also focuses on the different sides of the 'Kota Coaching Industry'.
 It has been directed by Saurabh Khanna.
-Kota Factory is one of the first Indian black and white web series on YouTube.
+Kota Factory is one of the first Indian black-and-white web series on YouTube.

-Later, both TVF and Netflix announced the second season of Kota Factory which premiered on Netflix on 24 September 2021.

-Season Three was premiered on 20 June 2024 on Netflix.